mspinksosu/NESBot/README.md

 ####Hardware Interface
 We plan to use the exapnsion port on the bottom of the NES.
 The overall goal is to place an unmodified NES on a chassis with an expansion port connector, plug in the cartridge and go.

-Some of the expansion pins are mapped to the cartridge directly to the cartridge.
+Some of the expansion pins are mapped to the directly to the cartridge.
 Since the NES CPU has very little periphals, we could place any needed peripherals (for example, a timer) in the cartridge itself.

 ####Communication
 This part of the process will most likely need a microcontroller.
 I plan to hold data received wirelessly in a buffer, to be read by the NES CPU via SPI.